pseudoparalysis/forex-position-calc/README.md

 # Important
 The exchange rate API is no longer fully open.
 Sign up is required to get an API key and there is a rate limit.
+Read the API's documentation and update the API call to use this calculator.